Gijsreyn/learn-dsc/content/docs/getting-started.md

 weight: 1
 ---

-## Installing DSC for Windows using GitHub
+## Installing DSC for Windows from GitHub

-To install DSC using GitHub, go through the following steps:
+To install DSC for Windows from GitHub, follow these steps:

 ### Step 1 - Determine your OS architecture

 There are multiple ways to determine the operating system (OS) architecture.
 The following three demonstrate using the command prompt PowerShell, or msinfo.

-1. Open a command prompt and type `echo %PROCESSOR_ARCHITECTURE%`.
+1. Open a command prompt and type: `echo %PROCESSOR_ARCHITECTURE%`.
 2. Open a PowerShell terminal session and type: `[System.Runtime.InteropServices.RuntimeInformation]::OSArchitecture`.
-3. In your Quick Start menu, type in `msinfo32.exe` and locate the `System Type` property.
+3. In your Quick Start menu, type in `msinfo32.exe` and locate the `System Type` property in the System Summary.

 ### Step 2 - Download the asset

-After you've determined your OS architecture, it's time to download the release asset from GitHub.
+After determining your OS architecture, proceed to download the release asset from GitHub.

 1. Open the following [link](https://github.com/PowerShell/DSC/releases/) in your favorite browser.
 2. Select the version you want to download and scroll-down.
-3. Expand the "Assets" and press the asset relevant to your OS architecture.
+3. Expand the _Assets_ and press the asset relevant to your OS architecture.

     {{< figure
       src="/images/github-download-asset.png"